 4. Neck Strengthener

-First, lie flat on your back.
-Then, raise your head as if you are trying to look at your toes.
-Try not to raise your shoulders while you do this.
-Then relax your head back down.
+Start by lying flat on the back, then raise the head as if trying to look at the toes.
+Try to keep the shoulders touching the floor or mat while doing this.
+Then relax the head back down.
 Repeat 5 times.

-You can increase the duration of the head lifts and number of repetitions to increase the challenge.
+Consider increasing the duration of the head lifts or the number of repetitions to increase the challenge.
 Survivors with a tracheostomy placement should not complete this exercise.

 7. Effortful Swallow